-- Introduce you to the disciplines of archaeology and anthropology.

-- Develop your knowledge and understanding of our human past from the emergence of early hominins to the present.

-- Enhance your knowledge and understanding of how material culture informs our understanding of societies both past and present.

-- Enhance your ability to read, think and write critically.

-- Provide a foundation for you to progress to postgraduate study

-- Provide a foundation for you to pursue a career, whether in archaeology, a related profession or in some other field
+- · Introduce you to the discipline of archaeology;. - Develop your knowledge and understanding of our human past from the emergence of early hominins to the present. - Enhance your knowledge and understanding of how material culture informs our understanding of societies both past and present; - · Familiarise you with the techniques and approaches of archaeological science;. - Enhance your ability to read, think and write critically:. - Provide a foundation for you to progress to postgraduate study;. - · Provide a foundation for you to pursue a career, whether in archaeology, a related profession or in some other field.